-- Special Category for 2020-2021 - Covid-19 Response Recognition: Alumni who have served their community in an exemplary way during the pandemic.
+- Special Category for 2020-2021 - Covid-19 Response Recognition: Alumnus who have served their community in an exemplary way during the pandemic.
 Multiple alumni will be recognized at the awards ceremony in Fall 2021 after committee review of nominations.

 Nominations are accepted throughout the year.
 On December 1, the nomination cycle closes to allow selection of honorees for the year.

 2019 Distinguished Alumni Award Winners